SD-1188/ownCloudProject/ownCloud Quick Reference Guide.md

 # ownCloud Quick Reference Guide
 ___
 This quick reference guide assumes that the reader is well versed with ownCloud pre-requisites and installation.
-This guide only provides a high-level instructions on installing, configuring, and enabling access to ownCloud server through desktop/mobile client on Windows 7.
+This guide only provides a high-level instructions on the following topics:
-___
-This guide covers the following topics:
 - Install and configure ownCloud on Windows 7
 - Add new user account to ownCloud server
 - Enabling users to connect to ownCloud server through mobile client
+___

 ## Installing ownCloud on Windows 7
 To install ownCloud in your Windows 7 system, perform the following steps: